 Westminster Cathedral: Not to be confused with Westminster Abbey, this is a striking cathedral with an 83 m tall bell tower and a striped pattern of red brick and white stone.
 For a few £ you can take a lift to the top of the bell tower for views of Big Ben, Buckingham Palace and Nelson’s Column, but it is free to visit the interior of the cathedral which is unique in that it is unfinished.

-BAPS Shri Swamingarayan Mandir: Europe’s 1st traditional Hindu stone temple, it was also the biggest Hindu temple outside of India when it was constructed.
-It stands as a shining icon to the Hindu faith.
+BAPS Shri Swaminarayan Mandir: Europe’s 1st traditional Hindu stone temple, it was also the biggest Hindu temple outside of India when it was constructed.
+It stands as a shining icon of the Hindu faith.

 St. Bride’s Church: The first mechanical printing press in England was set up here in the 1500s and the church has been associated with printing ever since.
 Today it is the home to a memorial to journalists killed in conflicts around the world.
 It’s also another of Wren’s masterpieces and the stepped steeple is said to have inspired the tiered wedding cake (but that’s not how it got its name).